St Mirren F.C. in European football: 1985–86 UEFA Cup

 With a fifth-place finish in the Scottish Premier Division St Mirren qualified for the UEFA Cup for a third time.
-In the first round they were drawn against Czechoslovakian team SK Slavia Prague.
+In the first round they were drawn against Czechoslovak team SK Slavia Prague.
 In the first leg at Stadion Evžena Rošického St Mirren were narrowly defeated 1–0.
 In the return leg in Scotland the match ended 1–0 after 90 minutes but this time in favour of St Mirren which forced the match into extra time.
 The home team went on to score two goals and win the match 3–0 on the night at Love Street and 3–1 on aggregate to progress to the second round.
 Hammarby IF of Sweden were the opponents in the second round and the two clubs played out a 3–3 draw in the first leg at Söderstadion in Stockholm.
 In the return leg, St Mirren were defeated 2–1 on the night and 5–4 on aggregate.